epccs/RPUno/Adc/README.md

 ##  /0/reffrmee

-Load the reference in static memory from EEPROM.
+Load the reference from EEPROM into static memory.

 ```
 /1/reffrmee